TheChocolateOre/MoonKeki/README.md

 ### Will this software be backwards or forwards compatible with itself?
 Probably **no**.
-That is, let `a, b (a < b)` two versions of this software, then code written in version `a` **may** or **may not** run on version `b` and the same holds for the other way around.
+That is, let `a, b (a < b)` two versions of this software, then code written in version `a` **may** or **may not** run on version `b` and the same holds the other way around.
 A true hero would bite the bullet and take responsibility to keep things compatible, but I don't like compromises on good design ideas, just to stay compatible.
 Although, effort will go towards deprecation before removal, and hopefully, dramatic changes won't happen